LieberInstitute/smoking-nicotine-mouse/README.md

 * **5. DGE visualization**: the log2-normalized expression of DEGs was represented in heatmaps in order to distinguish the groups of up and downregulated genes.

 * **6. Novel junction gene annotation**: for uncharacterized DE junctions with no annotated gene, their nearest, preceding and following genes were determined.
-See Materials and Methods for complete details.

 <p style="line-height:80%">
 <font size="1.5">